rust-lang/book/src/ch15-05-interior-mutability.md

 This is a situation in which interior mutability can help!
 We’ll store the `sent_messages` within a `RefCell<T>`, and then the `send` method will be able to modify `sent_messages` to store the messages we’ve seen.
-Listing 15-22 shows what that looks like:
+Listing 15-22 shows what that looks like.

 <Listing number="15-22" file-name="src/lib.rs" caption="Using `RefCell<T>` to mutate an inner value while the outer value is considered immutable">